How To Stop Other Coaches From Stealing Your Clients 2.0

 What if they train with another coach in the same gym?
 And if they do what if people see!?

-As Personal Trainers it easy to begin feeling entitled.
-It can make you feel like you own a person and that they are subject to your will and are there to control and manipulate.
+As Personal Trainers, we can easily begin feeling like we own a person and that they are subject to your will and are there to control, manipulate, and micro-manage.

-They are their own people and no matter what you do if they want to train with someone else then they will train with someone else.
-Never get into that complacent mindset where you assume you are too good for people to leave your services are legion and run the entire spectrum from extremely negative to extremely positive.
+Your clients are their own people and if they want to train with someone else then they will train with someone else.
+The reasons someone may leave your services are legion and run the entire spectrum from extremely negative to extremely positive.

-You should always strive to be the most expensive yet the most valuable trainer in your gym and to charge the most to reflect that fact.
+You should always strive to be the most the most valuable trainer in your gym and to charge the most to reflect that fact.

 What do I mean by this?

-In order to keep your clients first of all make sure you are there before your clients for every single sessions with a smile on your face ready to give them a great session in the gym.
+In order to keep your clients, make sure you are there before your clients for every session with a smile on your face.

-Never be seen running into the gym 5 minutes late for a session where you throw your stuff into a locker and get started as quickly as possible as people are always watching.
+Never be seen running into the gym 5 minutes late for a session where you throw your stuff into a locker and get started as quickly as possible.

-Turn up for every session ahead of time for a number of years then you'll be forgiven for the time it takes you 3 hours to get to the gym compared to the usual 20 minutes.
+Turn up for every session ahead of time for a number of years and you'll be forgiven for the time it takes you 3 hours to get to the gym compared to the usual 20 minutes.